 What do terms like “life force” and “field” mean in different traditions?

-Different systems describe an unseen vital force that supports health.
-Traditional Chinese Medicine calls it qi; Ayurvedic texts refer to prana; Indigenous and modern holistic approaches use similar ideas about a subtle field that links mind and body.
-Practitioners use hands, breath, movement, or needles to influence this field with the aim of improving balance and well‑being.
+Different systems describe an unseen vital force thought to support health: Traditional Chinese Medicine calls it qi, and Ayurveda refers to prana.
+Indigenous and modern holistic approaches use related concepts of an energy field or aura linking mind and body.
+Practitioners work with this field using hands, breath, movement, needles, or focused intention to promote balance and well‑being.

 Why do people look for these therapies?